 Provides students with knowledge of the history, philosophy, development, purposes, values, and interrelationships of recreation delivery systems from both the private and public sectors.
 Focuses on the professional dimensions of recreation and leisure as they relate to diverse cultures served in contemporary practice.
 Prerequisites: ENG 105 with a grade of C or higher and junior/senior status.
 Offered each fall.

 REC 309 Internship Preparation in Recreation and Leisure Studies (2)

 Provides guidance and direction in all phases of internship procurement for students majoring in recreation and leisure studies and enrolling in REC 409 the following semester.
 Emphasizes each student's self-assessment, documentation of personal/professional goals, strengths, and areas for improvement in relation to the agency's attributes and compatibility with the student's goals.
 Graded pass/fail.
 Prerequisite: senior and eligible to complete REC 409 the following semester.
 Offered each semester.

 REC 310 Disabilities and Recreational Therapy (4)

-Introduces students to the various disabling conditions that typically receive recreational therapy services.
-Explores, adaptive, corrective and progressive recreational therapy techniques for a variety of disabling conditions.
-Emphasizes treatment interventions and leisure skills as they relate to specific disorders and habilitative or rehabilitative goals.
+Designed to introduce students to the various disabling conditions that typically receive recreational therapy services.
+Adaptive, corrective and progressive recreational therapy techniques are explored for a variety of disabling conditions.
+Course focus is on treatment interventions and leisure skills as they relate to specific disorders and habilitative or rehabilitative goals.

 REC 311 Recreational Therapy Process (4) (W)